saheethao/CODERS-Bot/README.md

 Used for the CODERS Discord server.

 ## Adding a new command
-Before you proceed, for an easier time, you should know basic programming and basic JavaScript to write a command.
-See the refrences below to get started, or if you are already experienced, it's a good place to get some references.
+To write a command, you will have an easier time if you should know basic programming and basic JavaScript.
+See the refrences below to get started on JavaScript as well as other useful sources.

 Commands are added in the commands directory.